 Fade in… the loving couple is running through a field of indescribably beautiful vibrant yellowy flowery thingies (they are never sneezing from hay fever), hair dancing in the wind (how come their hair doesn’t end up being a tangled mess?) while laughter escapes (I swear I hear them wheezing from the run) the very lips that will soon bump into their significant other (ouch! can you say trip to the dentist?) the minute they both gracefully trip into each other’s arms and onto the soft pillow of willowy grass (or that big pile of perfectly placed dog poop)… Fade to black as the couple’s faces register disgust…

 Wow, that was cool.
-But seriously, all of us want a touch of romance in our lives (maybe without the dog poop), mostly when it’s surrounding us in all its fantastical Hallmark glory – but let’s do it safely, okay?
+But seriously, all of us want a touch of romance in our lives (maybe without the dog poop), mostly when it’s surrounding us in all its fantastical Hallmark glory.
+This is why people try new things like speed dating and look at the tips places like CitySwoon provide because they want to succeed in love, they want to win the game of love – but let’s do it safely, okay?

 The REAL truth is, preparation and knowledge is the key to inviting someone new into our lives.
+Good hygiene is a good start before you get into the dating game.
+Maybe even learn How To Trim Your Ear Hair to ensure you present yourself in the best possible light.
 Here at Get Safe, we can help you figure out the red flags that may indicate when you will have a less than stellar Valentine’s Day, because you don’t want your Valentine’s Days to be crazier than your most recent Exes.
 Read on…we can help shed some light on the mystery of having a good date and give you action items to minimize those potentially uncomfortable and vulnerable moments for when you finally decide to take that plunge into the dating pool.

 So, class – let’s start with the basics – when we prepare to go out into the large dating pool to search for that “perfect mate”, sometimes referred to as swimming with the sharks, are there any risks besides getting your leg bitten off “Jaws” style????
 Class?
 Class?
 Correct!
 The answer is YES!
 We are all put at risk with our physical and emotional selves as we go out into this vast world to seek “that perfect match”.
 That being said, we don’t want to approach this subject with fear, but rather we want to be armed with awareness and knowledge!
 It is important to know what to expect from a date, how to act on a date, and most importantly, how to keep yourself safe and comfortable.
 In this ever increasing world of instantaneous dates via the internet, increased interest of immediate sexual gratification, one-night stands, and even long-term dating, it is all the more important to practice a safety-centric view on this once uncomplicated subject.
 Now, don’t ask me how to meet these potential partners (some people teach & some people do…that’s all I’m sayin’) – but there are many ways; internet, networking, cooking classes (just don’t throw water on smoking oil….unless you want to stand out or meet some firemen….) – but Get Safe can certainly help keep you stay safer once you choose a path. if you follow some of these simple straightforward rules for first dates and beyond, before you know it, you’ll be popping in that 8-track of the Bee Gees and rocking your jazzy moped all the way to, well, probably home because no one will want to date you, but I digress – please read on:

-Well ladies & gents, I hope I haven’t scared you too much about dating (although that piece about maintaining single status if you drive a moped and jam to the Bee Gees 8- track, stands firm), just trying to keep dating safety real!
+Well ladies & gents, I hope I haven’t scared you too much about dating (although that piece about maintaining single status if you drive a moped and jam to the Bee Gees 8- track, stands firm.
+Of course I’m only jesting, and I can show you some deals on moped insurance to make up for the inconvinience), just trying to keep dating safety real!
 Dating can be fun, annoying and time consuming, but all in all, if done right, it’s usually pretty cool.
 We here at Get Safe just never want dating to be unsafe for you….a Safety Stu pipe dream.
 However, with these easy to remember safety tips – you should be good to go out and stay safe!